 The Offer will cover up to 48 weeks per year, this includes 9 weeks of school holidays.
 During 9 weeks of these school holidays parents can apply up to 30 hours of funded childcare.

-During an academic school year parents could be entitled to 39 weeks of Foundation Phase Nursery Education and funded childcare.
-However parents can only access funded childcare for 9 out of the 13 school holiday weeks.
-Therefore parents could be responsible for fees outstanding during, both, term time and school holidays.
+During an academic school year parents could be entitled to 39 weeks of early education and funded childcare.
+However, parents can only access funded childcare for 9 out of the 13 school holiday weeks.
+Therefore, parents could be responsible for fees outstanding during, both, term time and school holidays.

 Parents can choose which holiday periods they would like to use, however holiday weeks are limited to 3 weeks per term.
 Parents are advised to speak to their childcare provider to ensure they know how many hours they are claiming during some holiday periods.

 How do I apply?